New Theatre Oxford

-New Theatre Oxford (formerly the Apollo Theatre Oxford and The Apollo, from 1977–2003) is the main commercial theatre in Oxford, England.
+New Theatre Oxford (formerly the Apollo Theatre Oxford and the Apollo, from 1977 to 2003) is the main commercial theatre in Oxford, England.
 It has a capacity of 1,785 people; is on George Street, in the centre of the city; and puts on a wide variety of shows, including musical theatre, stand-up comedy, and concerts.

 The first "New Theatre" on this site opened in 1836 and presented music hall entertainment.
 This was replaced in 1886 by new premises, which were the home of Oxford University Dramatic Society.
 The theatre was damaged by fire in 1892 and enlarged in 1908, from which time it was continuously under the management of the Dorrill family until 1972.

 The present building dates from 1933 and was designed by Milburn Brothers with an art deco interior by T.P.
 Bennet and Sons.
 The colour scheme was originally in shades of deep brown with gilt friezes but in later years (circa 1980?) a multi-colour scheme was introduced, which did not reflect the original design.

 There has been a theatre on the corner of George Street for almost 170 years.
 The first theatre built in 1836 was known commonly as the 'Vic', and later as the 'Theatre Royale' after the company that played there.
 Forbidden to perform plays during the University terms, the lessee of the theatre resorted to presenting 'concerts' or music hall entertainments and by 1880 the theatre had become quite run down.

 At the instigation of members of both town and gown a company was formed to raise money for a theatre to be used by University and town players as well as by professionals.
 In February 1886 the Oxford University Dramatic Society opened the second New Theatre with 'Twelfth Night'.
 Designed by H.G.W.
 Drinkwater and with a 1000-seat capacity the second New Theatre was damaged by fire in 1892 and altered in 1908, when the seating capacity was increased to 1200.

 Charles Dorrill started work in the box office when the first New Theatre opened in 1886.
 He became assistant manager and then, in 1908, became manager when the Dorrill family took over the venue.
 The Dorrills ran the theatre as a family business for the next sixty-four years.
 Charles Dorrill died suddenly in 1912 and his son, Stanley, who was working at Blackwells, the Oxford booksellers, was asked to take over at the age of 18.
 During his 47 years at the helm, he masterminded the rebuilding of the theatre as we know it today.
 In 1933, Stanley Dorrill was determined to build 'the most luxurious and comfortable house of entertainment in England' and commissioned a new building from the well known theatre architects William and T.R.
 Milburn of Sunderland.
 The Milburns co-operated on the art-deco interior with T.P Bennett and Sons (who had designed the Saville Theatre in London).
 The Milburns' extensive theatre oeuvre included the Sunderland Empire and London's Dominion Theatre.